peachmouse/fm-gatsby-intro/README.md

-# Frontend Masters Intro to Gatsby with Jason Lengstorf
+# Frontend Masters Intro to Gatsby with Jason Lengstorf -> (Awesome teacher!)

 This is the project we'll build together to introduce you to Gatsby!